Good and Bad Passwords How-To

 utility programs.
 Access to security sensitive information

-Though the current situation is much better than the early UNIXs,
+Though the current situation is better than the early UNIXs,

 it's naive to think that the password files are secure just